 If you have enough of all the snow in the mountains, Sarajevo itself is a great place to relax.

 It will be cold in winter, but there are plenty of indoor activities.

 There are some interesting museums about the civil war in the nineties and there is a vibrant cafe culture in the city.
 A cafe where a warm cup of tea or coffee is waiting for you is never far away.

 Prague ( Czech Republic )

 Contributed by Randi from Just a pack.

-Prague may not be the first place you think of when it comes to ideal winter destinations.
+Prague, one of the prettiest cities in Europe, may not be the first place you think of when it comes to ideal winter destinations.

 However, there are plenty of reasons to visit the City of a Hundred Spires in the winter.

 First of all, visiting Prague in the winter means fewer crowds.

 While Prague is a popular destination year-round, and especially in the summer and December, tourism drops considerably in the later winter months and popular sites like the Old Town and Mala Strana can be enjoyed with more elbow room.